AnastasiyaVasileuskaya/capstone-project/README.md

 ## How it works

 - Search by recipe
-  Just type the recipe name in searchbar, e.g., Chicken Vesuvio, Bean soup, and choose a recipe.
+  ⋅⋅⋅Just type the recipe name in searchbar, e.g., Chicken Vesuvio, Bean soup, and choose a recipe.
 - Search by ingredients
-  Just type the ingredients in searchbar, e.g., chocolate, eggs, and see what comes up.
+  ⋅⋅⋅Just type the ingredients in searchbar, e.g., chocolate, eggs, and see what comes up.
 - Filter recipes
-  You can also refine your search by Calories- ,Diet- ,Allergies- and Cuisinetypesfilters.
+  ⋅⋅⋅You can also refine your search by Calories- ,Diet- ,Allergies- and Cuisinetypesfilters.

 ## Technologies